 Not loving the save system.
 The game automatically saves but not very frequently.
 It may be possible to reload “chapters” and play a level again, but if I have to quit in the middle of a level and the game hasn’t saved in awhile, I’m required to replay a chunk of the game over again next time.
 I’d appreciate being treated like a Big Girl and allowed to choose my own saves, please.

 Utterly ridiculous is the tendency for enemies to shout out that they’re reloading during a gunfight.
 As if to say, “Please run up and shoot me in the face right now!”

 I’ve got a LOT of issues with the rescue of Elizabeth from Monument Island, aka Indiana Jones saves Disney princess from the KKK.

-1) I shot a shit-ton of cops in town, and Comstock set fire to his own zeppelin to stop me, but then told his army to “stand down.”
+1) I shot a shit-ton of cops and Comstock set fire to his own zeppelin to stop me, then suddenly told his army to “stand down.”
 Why?
 I met no resistance at all, entering and moving through the tower.
 WTF?

-Based on the brilliance of BioShock, BioShock 2, and Minerva’s Den, I’m still eager to play BioShock Infinite.
-Though I have a bad feeling I might end up with a verdict similar to Thief — really wanting to like it, but not being able to look past its glaring problems.
+Based on the brilliance of BioShock, BioShock 2, and Minerva’s Den, I’m eager to play BioShock Infinite.
+But I have a bad feeling I’ll end up with a verdict similar to Thief — really wanting to like it but not being able to look past its glaring problems.
 I hope I’m wrong.

 ~ J.L.
 Hilton